spfuu/shSonos/README.md

 ##Setup

-Under the github folder "server.sonos/dist/" you'll find the actual release as a tar.gz file Unzip this file with:
+Under the github folder "server.sonos/dist/" you'll find the actual release as a tar.gz file.
+Unzip this file with:

     tar -xvf sonos_broker_release.tar.gz